-Travel awards for graduate students participating in national and regional professional conferences are available through the Department and through the university's Graduate Student Travel fund administered by the Graduate Student Association.
-Departmental travel awards, the Cole-Franklin Awards, are made through application to the Graduate Program Committee by submitting proof of conference participation, a copy of the paper to be presented, and estimated expenses.
-For the university's Graduate Student Travel awards, see the Graduate Student Services webpage.
+Travel awards for graduate students participating in national and regional professional conferences are available through the Department and through the university's Graduate Student Travel fund administered by the Graduate Student Senate.
+Departmental travel awards are made through application to by the fall and spring deadlines (announced in advance) to the ad hoc committee composed of Department Head and Director of Graduate Studies by completing the Application for Travel Support Funds from the Department of Sociology.
+Applications are given highest consideration when students have applied for GSS funding and have proof of accepted conference to be presented.
+For the university's Graduate Student Travel awards, see the Graduate Student Senate webpage http://gss.utk.edu/travel-awards/.